 - If you were the victim of insurance fraud

-If you experienced one of these events, you can then apply to be accepted into the Special Enrollment Period to get an insurance policy without worrying about medical underwriting or preexisting conditions.
+If you experience one of these events, you can apply for a Special Enrollment Period to get an insurance policy without worrying about medical underwriting.

 How Medicare Supplement Insurance Covers Pre-Existing Conditions

 Let’s further explain what medical underwriting is.
 This is a process where private insurers take pre-existing conditions into consideration when creating your policy.
-This is how they make judgements on who is accepted, and how much they will cover and pay for.
-This can’t be used during the Medicare Supplement Open Enrollment Period, meaning companies aren’t allowed to deny coverage based on a pre-existing condition.
+This is how they make judgments on who is accepted, and how much they will cover and pay for.
+Insurance companies cannot use medical underwriting during the Medicare Supplement Open Enrollment Period.

 Pre-Existing Waiting Period